CT-Hackerspace/cth-website/site/membership.md

 author: CThackerspace
 ---

-Membership is a mere $60 a month! ...a small price to pay for eternal happiness. ($50/month with recurring payment) Student Membership is available for $25 a month.
+Membership is a mere $95 a month! ...a small price to pay for eternal happiness.
+Student Membership is available for $47.50 a month.
 You need to give starving students a break!

 ## Benefits